 Concerns specialized accounting areas such as business combinations, consolidated statements, and foreign currency translation and remeasurement.
 Prerequisite: Accounting 3503 with a grade of "C" or above.

-3553 Accounting Information Systems (3) F, SP, SU Online only
+Accounting Information Systems (3) F, SP, SU

-A course which informs students of the relationships between the accounting process and the needs of management.
+The study of relationships between the accounting process and the needs of management.
 In addition, internal controls and how systems work within the various transaction cycles are examined.
 Technology skills and their use will be an important component of this course.
-Prerequisite: Accounting 3503, with a grade of "C" or above, and Information Technology 2043.
+Prerequisite: Accounting 2513, with a grade of "C" or above, and Information Technology 2043 or Finance 2503, Junior standing.
+Course is co-listed as BA 3503 -Enterprise Systems & Analytics.